opencv/opencv/modules/calib3d/doc/camera_calibration_and_3d_reconstruction.rst

     :param objectPoints: Array of object points, 3xN/Nx3 1-channel or 1xN/Nx1 3-channel  (or  ``vector<Point3f>`` ), where N is the number of points in the view.

     :param rvec: Rotation vector.
-See  :ref:`Rodrigues` for details.
+See  :ocv:func:`Rodrigues` for details.

     :param tvec: Translation vector.